yohasebe/monadic-chat-cli/README.md

 In `normal` mode, running this function only displays the history of conversation so far between User and GPT.
 In `research` mode, meta-information (e.g. topics, language being used, number of turns)values are presented.

+In `research` mode, it may take several seconds to several minutes after the `data/context` command is executed before the actual data is displayed.
+This is because in `research` mode, even after displaying a direct response to user input, there may be a process running in the background that retrieves the context data and reconstructs it as needed, requiring the system to wait for it to finish.

 **html**

 All the information retrieved by running `data/context` function is presented in an HTML format.
 The HTML file is automatically opened in the default web browser.

+In `research` mode, it may take several seconds to several minutes after the `html` command is executed before the acutal HTML is displayed.
+This is because in `research` mode, even after displaying a direct response to user input, there may be a process running in the background that retrieves the context data and reconstructs it as needed, requiring the system to wait for it to finish.

 **reset**